hburden/DAT256/README.md

 - the three KPIs you use for monitoring your progress and how you use them

 *Social Contract and Effort*
-- your social contract, i.e., the rules that define how you work together as a team (this means, of course, you should create one in the first week)
+- your [social contract][socialcontract], i.e., the rules that define how you work together as a team (this means, of course, you should create one in the first week)
 - the time you have spent on the course (so keep track of your hours so you can describe the current situation)

 *Design decisions and product structure*